 A Chesneys stove ignites new life into any room, but it’s in living rooms and kitchens where stoves often take pride of place in most homes.

 If you’re thinking about investing in one, whether wood burning, gas, or multi-fuel, working out where you can install it is the first consideration you, realistically, need to make.
 Within this, there are a few key elements to think about.
 Here, we’ll break them down to give you all the information you need to decide which location is best for you: living room or kitchen.
+Wherever you choose to install your stove, you can be sure it will be a timeless addition to any interior.

 A STOVE IN THE LIVING ROOM: